+'''

-<materialx cms="ocio" cmsconfig="studio_config.ocio">
+<materialx cms="ocio" cmsconfig="studio config.ocio">

+'''

-The working color space of a MaterialX document is defined by the colorspace attribute of its root <materialx> element,...
-For the OpenColorIO CMS, colorspace defaults to whatever space is assigned to the "scene_linear" role; other CMS's may provide a similar default.
+The working color space of a MaterialX document is defined by the colorspace attribute of its root <materialx> element.
+For the OpenColorIO CMS, colorspace defaults to whatever space is assigned to the "scene\linear" role; other CMS's may provide a similar default.
 For maximum portability and clarity, it is recommended that all <materialx> elements define a specific colorspace if they wish to use a color-managed workflow.
+Additionally, <materialx> elements can define a texturecolorspace to specify the name of the default colorspace for all image files.

 '''

-<materialx cms="ocio" colorspace="lin_rec709">
+<materialx cms="ocio" colorspace="lin rec709" texturecolorspace="g22 rec709">

 '''

 The color space of individual color images and values may be defined by setting a different colorspace at any enclosing scope.
 Color images and values in spaces other than the working space are expected to be transformed by the implementation into the working space before computations are performed.
-In the example below, an image file has been defined in the "srgb_texture" color space, while its default value has been defined in "lin_p3dci"; both should be transformed to the document's working color space before being applied to any computations.
+In the example below, an image file has been defined in the "srgb\texture" color space, while its default value has been defined in "lin\p3dci"; both should be transformed to the document's working color space before being applied to any computations.